polsys/ennemi/docs/kaisaniemi.md

 (With unscaled data, there would actually remain quite significant noise.)
 The correlation between air pressure and temperature is now weaker, suggesting that it was partly caused by seasonal cycles of the two variables.

 On the other hand, the correlation between wind direction and temperature is stronger &ndash; this suggests that the wind explains variation within a season.
+If you want to see why, try drawing a scatter plot of the two variables restricted to January and July.

 The lowest correlation values may contain random noise.
-The transformation from raw MI to correlation coefficient scale is non-linear and noise has stronger effect in the low correlation values.
+The transformation from raw MI to correlation coefficient scale is non-linear and therefore noise has stronger effect in the low correlation values.
 This is demonstrated more in the next steps.

 ## Time dependency

 How does temperature depend on past observations of the variables?
-We can answer this question with the time lag feature of `ennemi.estimate_mi()`.
+We can answer this question with the time lag feature of `estimate_mi()`.
 We calculate the correlation between "temperature now" and "[other variable] [0, 2, ..., 48] hours ago".
 Again, the temperature observations are fixed at 15:00.